siggame/Joueur.py/README.md

 ./testRun MyOwnGameSession
 ```

 For Linux a recent version of `python3` should work.
-It has been tested on 3.4.3 extensively, but sould work with >= 3.2.
+It has been tested on 3.4.3 extensively, but should work with >= 3.2.
 The normal 'python' usually refers to Python 2.7.X, so make sure you have the python**3** installed.

 ### Windows